alex-riz-NE/project-fall25-alex-riz-NE/site/src/index.md

 ![Pim Description](PIM_Description-1.png)

 A PIM is defined as a patient who was perscribed a medication while not having the correlated mental health diagnosis.
-The medication classes of intrest are bolded while the mental health diagnosis classes are not.
+The medication classes of interest are bolded while the mental health diagnosis classes are not.
 If a mental health diagnosis class is inside of the box of a medication class then that is determined to be an appropriate medication.
 When the boxes overlap, any of the overlapping boxes could be considered an appropriate medication.
 Any medication perscribed that does not have one or more mental health diagnosis inside of the box are considered potentially inapropriate medication.

 # Data Pipeline